Juliocesar-sec/Cybersecurity-Portfolio/labs/ssh-lab/router-hardening.md

 ### **4. Maintenance Automation**

-To prevent RAM log overflow and ensure periodic connection renewal, a scheduled Cron task was configured:
+To prevent RAM log overflow, cache fragmentation, and ensure periodic connection renewal, a scheduled Cron task was configured:

 ```